 Day 1: Kinston Battlefields & CSS Neuse

 Fate was brutal to CSS Neuse, the Confederate ironclad built in nearby Whitehall, now called Seven Springs.
 Battle delayed its completion, and it finally steamed from Kinston in 1864, only to run aground soon after.
 It never saw combat and was scuttled in 1865.
-Its 260-ton hull, pulled from the river about 50 years ago, is displayed at the CSS Neuse Civil War Interpretive Center.
+Its 260-ton hull, pulled from the river more than 50 years ago, is displayed at the CSS Neuse Civil War Interpretive Center.
 The only full-size replica of a Confederate ironclad – CSS Neuse II – is dry-docked downtown.
 You can tour all 158 feet on Saturdays or by appointment.

 Finish your day at Maplewood-Hebrew-Cedar Grove Cemeteries.
 Along with local dignitaries, many of the Confederate casualties from the first Kinston battle are buried here in a mass grave that’s marked with a monument erected by the United Daughters of the Confederacy in the 1890s.

 It’s a 30-mile trip to Goldsboro, so Kinston is a good place to spend the night.
 For dinner, try new takes on Southern cuisine at Chef and the Farmer.
 You’ll want reservations.
-It’s a popular place thanks to a PBS documentary, A Chef’s Life, and its chef, Vivian Howard, winner of the James Beard Foundation award for Outstanding Television Personality.
+It’s a popular place thanks to PBS documentary A Chef’s Life, and its chef, Vivian Howard, winner of the James Beard Foundation award for Outstanding Television Personality.

 Day 2: Goldsboro, Bentonville & Averasboro Battlefields